 PM> script-migration

 The script command will generate a script for all the migrations by default.
-This generated db script can be executed to form a duplicate database if you have a requirement.
+This generated db script can be executed to form a duplicate database if we have a requirement.